dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 tough no matter what you do.
 Large amounts of unemployed people typically leads to unrest.
 It's better for people to be busy or at least have their net human potential coordinated in some positive way.
-Throughout history, we've been able to depend on economics and self-interest to motivate people to work.
+Throughout history, we've been able to depend on economic structures and self-interest to motivate people to cooperate and build.
 Yet, at this point, economics leads us to a place where that doesn't naturally happen.
+Our incentivization structures break down, but we still need to remain competitive because the world hasn't quite congealed into one.

 #### Eden of the East - Opening Scene in Washington, DC